awslabs/sbt-aws/docs/public/README.md

 #### Tenant Provision Success

 As per our configuration, the application plane emits this event upon completion of onboarding.
-It contains the `tenantId` and a `tenantOutput` object containing the environment variables (key/value pairs) whose keys have been identified in the `environmentVariablesToOutgoingEvent` parameter.
+It contains the `tenantId` and a `jobOutput` object containing the environment variables (key/value pairs) whose keys have been identified in the `environmentVariablesToOutgoingEvent` parameter.
 In the example above, a provision success event would look something like this:

 ##### Sample provision success event